Hoite/warpnet-sre-challenge/solution/SOLUTION.md

 ## Starting a local cluster

-In this soloution uses `minikube` as a local cluster soloution.
-You are allowed to deploy it on any cluster of you choosing.
+In this solution uses `minikube` as a local cluster solution.
+You are allowed to deploy it on any cluster of your choosing.

 Install minikube from: https://minikube.sigs.k8s.io/docs/start/